zulip/zulip/docs/development/setup-vagrant.md

 The `vagrant up` command basically does the following:

-- Downloads an Ubuntu image and starts it using a Vagrant provider.
+- Downloads a Debian image and starts it using a Vagrant provider.
-- Uses `vagrant ssh` to connect to that Ubuntu guest, and then runs `tools/provision`, which has a lot of subcommands that are executed via Python's `subprocess` module.
+- Uses `vagrant ssh` to connect to that Debian guest, and then runs `tools/provision`, which has a lot of subcommands that are executed via Python's `subprocess` module.
 These errors mean that one of those subcommands failed.